Skip to main content

 To scaffold a sendable and interpretable IBC packet:

-ignite scaffold packet ibcPost title content --ack postID --module blog
+ignite scaffold packet ibcPost title content --ack postID:uint --module blog

 Notice the fields in the ibcPost packet match the fields in the post type that you created earlier.